Syed-ty/Nodejs-application-rabbitmq-minio/README.md

 enter user name - guest
  enter password  - guest

- Run the command npm start you will get Listening on port 3000....

 For running of the project type the command - node publisher.js

+ Listening on port 3000.... as it will be displayed in terminal